digitalnsw/nsw-design-system/src/components/header/content/_guidance.md

 layout: partial.hbs

 ---
-## Guidance

 Displays across the top of all NSW Government sites.

-### When to use this component
+## Using header

+To be used for all NSW Government websites, products and services.

 The header contains the NSW Government network header, the NSW Government logo, a site name and optional search.
-To be used for all NSW Government websites, products and services.

 ### How this component works

+**Easily identifiable**

 The consistent placement of the network header helps our customers easily trust and identify our websites.
 The logo further reinforces this and helps to identify which department or agency they're interacting with.

 **Search**